Sandeep-Devleloper/Movie-Recommendation-System/Readme.md

-# Movie Recommendation System 🎬
+# Ml powered Movie Recommendation System 🎬

 A Machine Learning-based movie recommendation system that suggests movies based on user preferences such as genres, keywords, cast, director, and more.
 This project is built using **Flask** for the web application framework and various **ML algorithms** to recommend movies.